 Vitamin A and C are important for promoting growth and development and boosting immunity.
 Vitamin C offers antioxidant qualities while also helping produce collagen (a protein that plays a critical role in the structure of our bodies).
 Vitamin C also promotes serotonin which greatly impacts the nervous system, endocrine system, immune system, and digestive system.
 Increasing your Vitamin C intake is also an excellent way to heal a pesky cold!

 If you are looking for ways to get your circulation pumping, add a dash of cayenne to your favorite fresh juice.
 Cayenne blends perfectly with the sweet combination of beets, grapefruit, and apples.
-In addition to being high in vitamins and minerals, cayenne pepper also relives pain, burns calories and suppresses appetite, treats psoriasis, and can treat some headaches.
+In addition to being high in vitamins and minerals, cayenne pepper also relieves pain, burns calories and suppresses appetite, treats psoriasis, and can treat some headaches.
 In the mood for more spice?
-Check out this Huffington Post article "Spice It Up: It's Good for You" and discover additional healthy and spicy foods to add to your diet.
+Check out this article "Spice It Up: It's Good for You" and discover additional healthy and spicy foods to add to your diet.

 Cheers to "waking up" and feeling fabulous!